-- Select File Format in the main menu - Select a value
+- Select File Format in the main menu - Select a format

-(DNG, DNG + JPG, JPG)
+(DNG, DNG+JPG, JPG)

-- The standardized DNG (Digital Negative) format is generally used for the storage of raw data. - When picture data is saved in INE and in IPE format simultaneously, then the camera will use the resolution setting for the IPE format is used for the JPG file. - The INE format always works with the highest available resolution, no matter what IPE setting is selected. - The remaining number of pictures shown in the LCD panel will not necessarily change after every picture taken.
-A counter change depends on the subject; very fine image structures result in higher data quantities, while homogeneous surfaces mean less data.
+- The standardized DNG (Digital Negative) format is used for the storage of raw picture data. - When picture data is saved in INE and in IPE format simultaneously, then the resolution setting for the IPE format will be used for the JPG file. - The INE format always works with the highest available resolution, no matter what IPE setting is selected. - The remaining number of frames shown in the LCD panel will not necessarily change after every picture taken.
+That very much depends on the object; very fine image structures result in higher data quantities, while homogeneous surfaces mean less data.